Projects

 Current Projects

 With thanks to generous funding from a number of providers, we are able to run projects that can offer free support to individuals who are in need.
-If you would like to apply for a place on any of our current projects, please check the downloadable forms and complete a referral form.
-Please note this does not guarantee a space on the project.
+If you would like to apply for a place on any of our current projects, please check below for a link to the referral form.
+Please note this does not guarantee a space on the project as spaces are limited and individuals must meet the criteria given.

 Past Projects